Egypt teammates rally behind unsettled teammate Mohamed Salah before AFCON

 “It will be harder because every opponent will be more motivated to beat us after our bronze medals,” said the tactician who guided Cameroon to the 2017 AFCON title.

-Angola and Zimbabwe recently changed coaches with France-born Patrice Beaumelle and Romanian Mario Marinica hired.
+Angola and Zimbabwe recently changed coaches, with France-born Patrice Beaumelle and Romanian Mario Marinica hired.

 The Angolans have reached the quarterfinals three times, including last year, while the Zimbabweans have never gone beyond the first round.